techatpark/website/site/content/posts/beyond_CI-CD.md

 To ensure all contributors can engage effectively and securely, we implemented several key practices:

-- **Checkstyle**: This tool enforces consistent coding standards, making it easier for new contributors to understand and contribute to the codebase.
+- Enforce consistent coding standards, making it easier for new contributors to understand and contribute to the codebase. (**Checkstyle**)
-- **ArchUnit**: ArchUnit ensures we follow architectural guidelines, keeping our system robust and scalable as new features are added.
+- Ensure we follow architectural guidelines, keeping our system robust and scalable as new features are added. (**ArchUnit**)
-- **JaCoCo**: We use JaCoCo for code coverage analysis to ensure our codebase is thoroughly tested, aiming for 100% coverage to minimize bugs.
+- Ensure our codebase is thoroughly tested, aiming for 100% coverage to minimize bugs. (**JaCoCo**)

 ## The Challenge

-Despite following these CI/CD practices, we encountered an issue they couldn’t solve: technical debt from outdated dependencies and frameworks.
+Despite following these CI/CD practices, we encountered an issue they couldn’t solve: technical debt from old version of dependencies and frameworks.

 Our application, originally developed with Spring Boot 2, went through many changes.
 However, developers found it difficult to keep the codebase up-to-date with new versions.
 Many were not concerned with upgrades, leading to significant technical debt—a daunting challenge.